Jvanl2000/AP-Computer-Science-A/Section 1.3/Notes.md

 }
 ```
 ### Answer
-- This loop is incorrect because whithin the `while` prenhensis, it has a single `=`, which is the assignment operator, not `==` which is the comparison operator.
+- This loop is incorrect because within the `while` prenhensis, it has a single `=`, which is the assignment operator, not `==`, which is the comparison operator.

 ## S2 — Incorrect For Loop
 ### Question